Yikes-Cyborg-Run/Letterkenny/README.md

 # Letterkenny
-Letterkenny Custom Faces for pwnagotchi
+Images from the TV show Letterkenny for pwnagotchi custom faces.